sideeffects/HoudiniEngineForUnreal/README.md

 In general, we support the latest two releases of UE5.X, but will try to make the source code compatible with previous versions of Unreal.

 > For Houdini 21.0 - there is now two versions of the plugins: one with PCG support and one without PCG.
 Supporting PCG means that the Houdini Engine plugin now needs to depend on the PCG plugin, which is still considered experimental by Epic.
 We provide both versions of the plugin with your Houdini install and on this repo's release page, but the source code available here is with PCG support enabled.
-If you want to use the source code available here but would like to disable the PCG dependancy, instructions are provided at the bottom of this page.
+If you want to use the source code available here but would like to disable the PCG dependency, instructions are provided at the bottom of this page.

 # Installing the plugin